Clint Eastwood Movies

 In 1971 Eastwood played Detective Harry Callahan in the hit Dirty Harry.
 Dirty Harry turned Eastwood into a mega superstar.
 He would end up playing Harry Callahan in four sequels.
 During the 1970s and 1980s, Eastwood appeared in hit movie after hit movie.
 Having established himself as a solid investment, he talked Warner Brothers into letting him direct the movie Play Misty For Me (1971).
 The low budget movie turned into a success and the career of Clint Eastwood the director was launched.
 As Clint approached the age of 60, his movies were not receiving much box office success.
 Things looked like they were slowing down for him, when he starred, produced, and directed Unforgiven 1992.
 Unforgiven earned Eastwood his first Oscar® nomination for Best Actor, and Oscar® wins for Best Director and Best Picture.

-Over the last thirty years, Eastwood has appeared in less movies and concentrated on directing.
+Over the last forty years, Eastwood has appeared in less movies and concentrated on directing.
 In 2004 he starred, produced and directed Million Dollar Baby.
-This female boxing movie earned Eastwood his second Best Actor nomination and won two more Oscars® for Best Director and Best Picture.
+This female boxing movie earned Eastwood his second-Best Actor nomination and won two more Oscars® for Best Director and Best Picture.
 His IMDb page shows over 90 acting and directing credits since 1955.
 This page will rank Clint Eastwood movies from Best to Worst in six different sortable columns of information.
 Television shows, uncredited roles, cameos, and a handful of his pre-A Fistful of Dollars were not included in the rankings.

 Clint Eastwood as "Dirty Harry" in 1983's Sudden Impact